lheyberger/mtg-volodex/README.md

 ### Setup the card database

-Download the card database and filter it:
+Download the card database from [mtgjson.com](https://mtgjson.com) and filter it:

 ```Shell
 $ ./volodex.sh download